 The way you manage your finances can determine whether you achieve financial success or end up missing your goals.
 As a doctor, developing a financial plan is crucial.
-According to the American Psychological Association’s annual stress survey in 2018, employment and money were the most common stressors.
+According to the American Psychological Association’s annual stress survey in 2018, employment and money were the most common stressors for Americans.
 Where do you even start when it comes to creating your own financial plan?
 There is a lot that goes into financial planning.
 Having no plan at all can cause more stress in the long run.

 When you enter your career as a doctor, you will generally have a large student loan debt to repay and employment contracts to negotiate.
 Sifting through the variety of insurance and investment options can be time consuming and overwhelming.